decaporg/decap-cms/website/content/blog/implementing-a-jekyll-cms-in-3-days.md

 This tells Jekyll to generate a new page for each markdown file in the `pages` folder.

 But how does Jekyll know which template to use?
-In this case, the `layout` field we defined in Netlify CMS is doing exactly that.
+In this case, the `layout` field we defined in Decap CMS is doing exactly that.
 Jekyll maps the value in that front matter field directly to the name of a template file in the `_layouts` folder of your project.

 Let’s look at an example layout template: